Frequently Asked Questions

 A. The Northwest station would have call types and volume similar to the North Street station.
 North Street had 953 incidents last year: alarms, fires, rescues, motor vehicle accidents, Haz Mat, Carbon Monoxide, animal rescue, weather related, and general service calls.

-Q. What will be the total cost if a new station is built and staffed?
+Q. What will be the total cost of renovating the Round Hill Station to include professional staff?
+What would the costs be if a new station is built and staffed?

-A. Costs for land acquisition and construction were estimated to be about $8 million two years ago.
+A. Costs for renovating the Round Hill Station are estimated to be $5.08 million and acquisition and construction for a new station at a new location were estimated to be about $8 million four years ago.
 We have no new estimates.
-After that, the annual costs would be similar to those in all other stations except Central.
+After construction, the annual costs would be similar to those in all other stations except Central.

-Q. Would a new Northwest station benefit residents and stations in other parts of town?
+Q. Would a new Northwest engine company benefit residents and stations in other parts of town?

 A. Yes, in two ways.